United Learning

 United Learning is a group of state-funded schools and fee-paying private schools operating in England.
-United Learning is the trading name for United Church Schools Trust (UCST) and United Learning Trust (ULT).
+United Learning's independent schools are governed by United Church Schools Trust (UCST), and the academies by United Learning Trust (ULT).
+United Learning Ltd, also a charity, is the ultimate parent company and the owner of the independent schools' land and buildings.

 It is one of the largest 10 charities with the most employees in the UK, with central offices in Peterborough, London and Salford.
 It is governed by a board of trustees and run by an executive team.
 In 2012, ULT and UCST rebranded to operate under one name, United Learning.
 They legally remain as two separate charities.

+It has an office in Peterborough and an office in London.

 History

 United Church Schools Trust began life as the Church Schools Company, formed in 1883 by a committee including the Archbishop of Canterbury.
 The company was formed in response to the lack of academic education available for girls.
 The first school the company opened was Surbiton High School in 1884.
 By 1885, the company had 10 schools with 653 pupils between them.

 United Learning Trust was formed in 2002 as a subsidiary of the United Church Schools Trust (which comprised independent schools only) in response to the government's invitation to develop new state academies.
 United Learning Trust's first academy, Manchester Academy, opened in 2003, replacing Ducie High School, a school with a severe truancy problem; the academy received an "outstanding" report from Ofsted in 2009.
 Inspectors noted: "No matter what their background, all groups of students make outstanding progress as they move through the years."

 In 2012, it was agreed that United Church Schools Trust and United Learning Trust should come together under the same branding, 'United Learning', bringing together the state and independent schools represented by the two related charities.